-Completely fulfilled within the triune Godhead, God had no need for anything.
-Nevertheless he chose to create a world for his glory and pleasure.
-This creation of the world itself is the first act of God's involvement with the world, and the first bay of our window.
+Completely fulfilled within the community of the Godhead, God had no need for anything.
+Nevertheless, he chose to create a world for his glory and pleasure, and thus begins the story.
+Creation is the first act, and the first bay of our window.

-"In the beginning God created the heavens and the earth."
-(Gen
+"In the beginning, God created the heavens and the earth" (Gen 1:1).
 He created through his word: ten words.
 We later find that this word is the Son himself.
 Present also is the Spirit, ready to execute God's will.
 Starting with a blank slate covered with darkness and sea, God formed the world, then filled it, creating order and fullness.
-He spoke light into the darkness and put the moon and the stars in place.
+He spoke light into the darkness and put the sun, moon and stars in place.
 He created birds for the sky, fish for the sea, and animals for the land, each after their kind.
 Then he created humans, not after their kind, but after his kind, in his image.
 To them he delegated rule over his earth.
 He endowed his blessing upon all life, ensuring that all would be fruitful and successful.
 He saw that all this was very good: it was exactly what he intended.

 In this ordered cosmos, he planted a garden, his sanctuary on earth.
-In this garden was the tree of life, and from the garden flowed life-giving water.
-It was here in paradise, filled with life, that God put the humans to enjoy the bounty of his provision.
+Here was the tree of life; from here flowed life-giving water.
+It was here in paradise, filled with life, that God put the humans to enjoy his bountiful provision.
 Here they were at harmony with him, with themselves, and with creation.
-God entrusted to them the care and management of his sanctuary, and gave them a single command to obey: to not eat of the tree of the knowledge of good and evil.
+God placed them in his sanctuary to serve him and to keep a single commandment: do not eat of the tree of the knowledge of good and evil.
 They had no need of that knowledge, for God had declared what was good.
-All they had to do was heed his word, and enjoy him forever.
+All they need do was heed his word, and enjoy him forever.
 It was all very good.